 During the course of divorce litigation, depending upon the issues involved, whether they are financial or relating to children, discovery abuses often occur and create serious delay and expense.
 However, if a court is made aware of ongoing bad faith abuses of discovery, the abusing party could be subject to devastating sanctions.

-The law firm of Franks & Rechenberg, P.C. serves clients in Huntley, Island Lake, and Johnsburg in addition to many other communities in McHenry County and Lake County.
+The law firm of Franks & Rechenberg, P.C. serves clients in Algonquin, Lake in the Hills, Huntley, Island Lake, and Johnsburg in addition to many other communities in McHenry County and Lake County.
 Please contact us today for a free consultation.